Reddys Defiant Maiden Ton Claws India Back Into 4th Australia Test - UrduPoint

 It was an innings memorable for resolute defence, mixed with classical strokeplay.

-Reddy faced 176 balls, hitting 10 fours and one six, continuing the fine batting form that has marked his debut series.
+Reddy faced 176 balls, hitting 10 fours and one six, continuing the fine batting form at number eight in the order that has marked his debut series.

-In his first six Test innings, he has scored 284 runs at an average of 71.
+In his first six Test innings, he has scored 284 runs -- the most in the series by any Indian player -- at an average of 71.

+Sundar described Reddy's innings as "unbelievable" and said he always knew a century was well within his team-mate's ability.

 Seamers Boland, who took 3-57, and Pat Cummins with 3-86 were the most productive Australian bowlers in conditions that offered little assistance despite overcast skies.